Skip to main content

 Drivers Challenges

-• A burgeoning health services industry will continue to expand to meet the needs of both an aging local population and Mexicans who cross the border to acquire health services.
+• A burgeoning health services industry will keep expanding to meet the needs of both an aging local population and Mexicans who cross the border to acquire health services.

 • Fort Bliss is a major contributor to the El Paso economy with little indication that its role will change in the foreseeable future.